UCLA School of Law: Faculty and students

-UCLA School of Law has a faculty of over 100 members with expertise in all major disciplines of law, representing "one of the most diverse in the country."
+The UCLA School of Law has a faculty of over 100 with expertise in all major disciplines of law, representing "one of the most diverse in the country."
 Thirteen members of the school's tenured faculty have been recognized for being the most-cited scholars in their areas of specialty.
 The school faculty is ranked 11th for scholarship, up from 15th in 2010 and 13th in 2013.

 In 2023, 6,457 students applied to attend UCLA Law, and 315 were enrolled.
 The median LSAT score for members of the entering class in 2023 is 170.
-The median GPA for members of the entering class in 2023 is 3.92.